 It will be part of tweets, posts, and pins, so keep it short yet descriptive.
 Don’t get caught up in making it clever; keep it simple.
 Focus on delivering your story to your audience.

-The design of an infographic should be based on the story.
-For example, if your infographic is about nature, then it should include design elements and colours from nature.
+The design of an info graphic should be based on the story.
+For example, if your info graphic is about nature, then it should include design elements and colors from nature.

-Keep your colour scheme to a maximum of three colours.
-Too many colours can make your infographic confusing.
+Keep your color scheme to a maximum of three colors.
+Too many colors can make your info-graphic confusing.

 Use appropriate fonts.
 Before selecting a font, make sure it is legible in both large text and small text – especially when using numbers.
 Choose a maximum of two fonts.
 Allow for various size headlines to break up the data.
 Organize the data visually to guide your audience from beginning to end.

 Again, keep it simple; don’t let the design overpower the story and data.
-The key to achieving a successful design is balance between data, copy, design elements and colours.
+The key to achieving a successful design is balance between data, copy, design elements and colors.